thursby/assemble-materialize/README.md

 Grunt has been configured for optimal goodness
 * **Minified** - CSS and JS assets are bundled and minified into header and footer
 * **Cache-proof** - All resources are referenced with a cache-busting suffix to ensure that there are never any problems with stale assets.
-* **Optimized Development** - Coffescript based Gruntfile automatically loads Grunt modules from package.json to reduce boilerplate
 * **Friendly Editing Experience** - Edit the content in Markdown with  HTML sprinkled in wherever you'd like
-* **Live View** - View the actual website while editing and have it reload right in your browser (on [Cloud9](http://cloud9.io))
+* **Live View** - View the actual website while editing and have it reload right in your browser (on Cloud9 at least)

 ## Requirements

-Node.js and NPM
+NodeJS and NPM

 ### Install Grunt CLI